lixiaochun/element-manager/doc/element_manager_automate_installation_manual.md

 | 5.   | NIC           | More than 1 port                     |

 ### 2.1.2.
 Software Operating environment
+Assume that firewalld has already been installed as a package.
 If you install this application by the internet using a proxy server, you need to confirm that target servers are able to accsess the internet by https and http protcol.
 Also assume that wget has already been installed as a package.